haproxy/haproxy/doc/lua-api/index.rst

    server.
   :returns: a key/value table containing stats

+.. js:function:: Server.get_proxy(sv)

+  Returns the parent proxy to which the server belongs.

+  :param class_server sv: A :ref:`server_class` which indicates the manipulated server.
+  :returns: a :ref:`proxy_class` or nil if not available

 .. js:function:: Server.shut_sess(sv)

   Shutdown all the sessions attached to the server.
 See the management socket